You are first eligible for Medicare when you turn age 65. You can sign up during a 7-month period that:

 Many people choose to start receiving Social Security income at a later date.

-- Call/ visit a local Social Security office to enroll.
-Locate the address and the direct phone number to a Social Security office by doing a search at https://www.ssa.gov/locator/.
+apply online at https://www.ssa.gov/benefits/medicare/, or visit a local Social Security office to enroll.
 (TIP: If you choose to visit a Social Security location, you will typically find it easiest to get in and out first thing in the morning.
 There can be long lines to wait otherwise.)
+I recommend applying online.

 You are able to apply for Medicare starting 3 months before turning age 65, the month you turn age 65, and 3 months after.
 TIP: If you sign up for Medicare the month you turn age 65 or 3 months after, the start date for your Medicare will be delayed – see https://www.medicare.gov/sign-up-change-plans/how-do-i-get-parts-a-b/when-will-my-coverage-start.